strazdinalaura/SQL-Practice/README.md

 # SQL-Practice
-This repository serves as a collection of SQL drills &amp; files
+This repository serves as a collection of SQL drills and practice queries.

+# Instructions for Viewing
+Please open and download each file to view.